tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_find_open_source_project.md

 {% include random_ad.html %}

 However, don't undervalue your role as a contributor to documentation (regardless of the contribution).
-Open-source projects suffer greatly from bad documentation.
+Open-source projects suffer greatly from lousy documentation.
 In [GitHub Survey: Open Source Is Popular, Plagued by Poor Docs and Rude People](https://adtmag.com/articles/2017/06/05/open-source-survey.aspx), David Ramel summarizes findings from the [2017 GitHub Survey](http://opensourcesurvey.org/2017/):

 > Incomplete or outdated documentation is a pervasive problem, observed by 93 percent of respondents, yet 60 percent of contributors say they rarely or never contribute to documentation.